 In cases that go to trial, the prosecution has the burden to prove guilt beyond a reasonable doubt.
-If the state has insufficient evidence to meet this burden, the defendant should be acquitted.22
+If the state has insufficient evidence to meet this burden, you should be acquitted.22

 Note that it is not a defense that the victim(s) did not end up losing money.

-The most common defense in all debit or credit card fraud charges is that the defendant had no “intent to defraud.”
-This means that the defendant did not deliberately try to misuse the card.
+The most common defense in all debit or credit card fraud charges is that you had no “intent to defraud.”
+This means that you did not deliberately try to misuse the card.

 Example: Ann and Mike are roommates in Las Vegas.
 One day while rushing to leave the house, Ann mistakenly grabs Mike’s Capital One card instead of her own.
-Throughout the day Anne swipes Mike’s Capital One at a gas station, a parking meter, and a grocery checkout line.
+Throughout the day Anne swipes Mike’s Capital One at a gas station, a parking meter, an ATM to get cash, and a grocery checkout line.
 Even though Mike did not give Ann permission to use the Capital One, Ann is not guilty of fraud.

 Ann in the above example grabbed Mike’s Capital One by mistake, and she had no idea she was swiping his card when making her daily purchases.
 Therefore, Ann had no “intent to defraud” Mike, Capital One, or the merchants.
 Of course, Ann is civilly liable to pay back Mike for the purchases.

 3.2.
-The defendant is a victim of mistaken identity
+You are the victim of mistaken identity

 A standard defense to fraud is that the police arrested the wrong person.
 Often there are no eyewitnesses to fraudulent conduct, and the real culprit may try to frame an innocent person.
-If the prosecution cannot prove beyond a reasonable doubt that the defendant is the person who committed the alleged fraud, the fraud charges should be dismissed.
+If the prosecution cannot prove beyond a reasonable doubt that you are the person who committed the alleged fraud, the fraud charges should be dismissed.

-Police investigations often involve searches of the suspect’s home, office, or his/her computer files.
-If the police conducted an illegal search — such as by not getting a Nevada search warrant — the defendant may have legal recourse in Nevada:
+Police department investigations often involve searches of your home, office, or your computer files.
+If law enforcement conducted an illegal search — such as by not getting a search warrant — you may have legal recourse in Nevada:

-The defense attorney can file a Nevada motion to suppress evidence with the court.
+We can file a motion to suppress evidence with the court.
 This motion explains to the court how the police search was unlawful.
 This motion also asks the court to throw out any evidence found through the unlawful search.
 If the court agrees and grants the motion, then the D.A. may be left with insufficient evidence to pursue fraud charges in Nevada.